915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 class) for modifying its state.

-Compared with other programming languages, Pythonâs class mechanism adds classes with a minimum of new syntax and semantics.
+Compared with other programming languages, Python’s class mechanism adds classes with a minimum of new syntax and semantics.
 It is a mixture of the class mechanisms found in C\+\+ and Modula\-3\.
 Python classes provide all the standard features of Object Oriented Programming: the class inheritance mechanism allows